kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 ### Generating WIT Bindings

-For the purposes of this tutorial, crucial information from this [WASM documentation](https://component-model.bytecodealliance.org/design/why-component-model.html) has been abridged in this small subsection.
+For the purposes of this tutorial, crucial information from this [Wasm documentation](https://component-model.bytecodealliance.org/design/why-component-model.html) has been abridged in this small subsection.

 A [Wasm component](https://component-model.bytecodealliance.org/design/components.html) is a wrapper around a core module that specifies its imports and exports.
 E.g. a Go component can communicate directly and safely with a C or Rust component.